Go All Out When You Thank Your Year-End Donors

 We need to stop treating overhead or infrastructure as something negative.
 Most individual donors don’t care about overhead, anyway.
 However, some funders want us to spend our budget on programs, but how can we successfully run our programs if we don’t have enough staff and can barely afford to pay the people we do have?
 A rotating door of development staff makes it hard to maintain those important relationships.
 We also have to pay rent and other expenses (including a CRM, direct mail communication, etc.).

 Until these funders stop worrying so much about overhead, you may want to invest some time in finding unrestricted funding sources – often those important individual gifts, such as monthly donations and mid-level/major gifts.
+Plus, weaning yourself off grant funding isn’t a bad idea.

-How Your Nonprofit Can Stand Out in a Sea of Information
+How to Make Your Nonprofit Messages Stand Out In a World Filled With Information

-Our world is packed with information, too much at times.
+Our world is chock full of information.
 When I was growing up, we just had a few TV channels to choose from.
 Now there are countless streaming options.
 We also have email, the internet, and social media, just to name a few.
-It’s a lot!
+It’s not only the volume of options, it’s also the content.
+And in our current climate of crisis and uncertainty, it’s information overload on steroids.

 How does your nonprofit organization compete with all this?
 You need to communicate regularly with your donors and you need to do it well.
-But in this sea of information, they might miss your messages.
+But in this deluge of information, they might miss your messages.

 Here are a few ways you can make your messages stand out and get noticed.